Effect of antibiotics. Antibiotics - benefits and harms, side effects, consequences of use. The effect of antibiotics on the human body and child

 • irritation of the mucous membranes of the digestive tract;

-• exacerbations with ulcers of the stomach and intestines;
+• exacerbations of stomach and intestinal ulcers;

-• the death of beneficial microflora;
+• death of beneficial microflora;

 • allergy;

-• violations of the functions of the liver and kidneys;
+• dysfunction of the liver and kidneys;

 • nervous disorders.

-Destruction in the body
+Destructions in the body

-Danger for children and pregnant women
+Danger to children and pregnant women

-• in conjunction with ;
+• in combination with ;

-• green walnuts;
+• green walnut fruits;

 • silver.